berkeceylan/Gunnleif-Vault/401/CS411/PKC.md

 		 - Sender encrypts the message by the public key of the receiver
 	- Decryption
 		- Only the receiver can decrypt the message by her/his private key
-- Based on mathematical problem -> Computational unfeasibility
+- Based on mathematical problem -> Computational infeasibility
 - Much slower than [[Symmetric Key Cipher]]
 ### Applications:
 - **Encryption/Decryption**: